ErikoX/kaboom-template/README.md

 - `testServer` starts the index.js file with nodemon (You can install nodemon with `npm i -g nodemon`)
 - `buildJs` bundles and minifies your javascript file.
 - `noMinifyJs` is the same as buildJs, but skips the minifying process.
+- `buildJsOnce` is just like buildJs, but without watch-mode.

 ### SETUP
 1. Use the template to create a new repository